willt486/willt486.github.io/pages/rpg/cold shadows.md

 I also used the [GM's Apprentice](http://jamesturneronline.net/game-masters-apprentice/) created by James Turner.
 Honestly, whilst the inspiration from this was sometimes good, it didn't feel as useful to me.
 Perhaps it is partly because the setting (i.e. not fantasy) is not well-suited.

+For the most part, I rolled when I felt there was a need to make a decision - or where I *wanted* to do something, but I was conscious that it might not work out.
+Some segments certainly worked better than others, the story moved on, the rolls made sense and so on.
+Generally, more rolls seemed to be better.

 [Segment 1](New Kid on the Block.md)

 [Segment 2](New Kid on the Block 2.md)